What is Decomposition Reaction? – Formula, Examples, Reaction

 Let’s Understand What is Decomposition Reaction?

 A decomposition reaction is a chemical process in which a single compound is split into two or more simpler substances.
 These reactions are generally endothermic, meaning they require energy input to occur.
 The energy needed can come from various sources, such as heat, light, or electricity.
-Decomposition reactions are crucial in various chemical processes, including the breakdown of organic matter, industrial manufacturing, and even in biological systems.
+Decomposition reactions are crucial in various chemical processes, including the breakdown of organic matter, industrial manufacturing, and even biological systems.

 What is Decomposition Reaction? - Formula, Examples, Reaction